robvdpol/RaceControl/README.md

 No, Race Control comes with a recent version of MPV included in the release.

 #### Can you add support for my favourite media player?
 Maybe, please create an issue (feature request) and I will consider it.
 As a workaround, you can use the Copy-button to generate a tokenized link to the stream that is copied to your clipboard.
 Open the link with a media player of your choice to watch the stream.
+Note: the media player needs to properly support the HTTP Live Streaming (HLS) protocol.

 ## Acknowledgements
-* [f1viewer](https://github.com/SoMuchForSubtlety/f1viewer) for showing how to use the F1TV API
+* [F1viewer](https://github.com/SoMuchForSubtlety/f1viewer) for showing how to use the F1TV API
 * [VLC](https://www.videolan.org/vlc) for providing an excellent video player and .NET library
 * [MPV](https://mpv.io) for providing a video player that can reliably play F1TV live streams without needing workarounds
 * [Streamlink](https://streamlink.github.io) for providing a flexible stream extractor/transporter